-Durham County Library will host author and activist Alix Kates Shulman for a discussion on her books and the writing process.
-The program takes place at 7 p.m. on Tuesday, September 9 at the Main Library, 300 N. Roxboro St.
+Durham County Library will host the Documentary Video Institute for a screening of films focused on East Durham at 7 p.m. on Tuesday, June 16, at the Main Library, 300 N. Roxboro St.